Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 Client Portal Functionality

-Canopy’s Approach: Canopy provides a client portal for document exchange, secure messaging, and eSignature collection as part of the Client Engagement module.
-The portal serves as a communication channel between firm and client.
+Canopy’s Approach: Canopy provides a client portal for document exchange, secure messaging, and eSignature collection as part of the platform included in every tier.

 Uku’s Approach: Uku’s integrated client portal works differently.
 It mirrors the exact same task on both sides.
 When clients make requests through the portal, accountants see the same item with all communication, actions, documents, logs, and time tracking in one place.
 There’s no need to connect tickets to work items because they are already the same item.
 The portal also supports custom menus per client, onboarding forms, business insight reports, and embedded content.